Parallel scalable simulations of biological neural networks using TensorFlow: A beginner's guide: Motivation

-These tutorials were written to address the needs of a group of undergraduate students in our institute.
+The tutorials that accompany this paper~\cite{Rishika:2019} were written to address the needs of a group of undergraduate students in our institute.
 These students came from diverse backgrounds and had a basic introduction to Python during their first semester.
-They were interested in working on problems in Computational Neuroscience.
-Our goal was to introduce them to some of the numerical tools and mathematical models in Neuroscience while also allowing them to tinker with advanced projects that required writing code that ran on distributed systems.
-We were careful to keep the innards of the code visible \textemdash the form of the integrator, the specification of the differential equations and the ability to modify the code to suit their needs was particularly important.
-Towards the end of the tutorial, that many students managed to devour within a day or two, they were in a position to write codes simulating networks of neurons in the antennal lobe \cite{Bazhenov2001} (the insect equivalent of the olfactory bulb in mammals), firing rate models of grid cells~\cite{Burak2009}, detailed networks of stellate cells and inhibitory interneurons~\cite{Neru2019} and networks with plastic synapses~\cite{Bazhenov2005}.
+Some were interested in working on problems in Computational Neuroscience.
+Our goal was to introduce them to some of the numerical tools and mathematical models in Neuroscience while also allowing them to tinker with advanced projects.
+Therefore, we were careful to keep the innards of the code visible \textemdash this included the form of the integrator and the specification of the differential equations.
+One could argue that our implementation rested upon an extensive software library, namely, TensorFlow, whose workings remained mysterious to a beginning programmer.
+In coming up with this tutorial, we decided that it was important to get students to engage with actually integrating ODEs and further put them in a position to examine a whole class of problems that require iterative computation in a platform-independent manner.
+This is not a goal that current simulation environments seek to achieve.
+We anticipate that the code described here will serve as a starting point to simulate ODEs and could potentially include more sophisticated and faster integration algorithms and methods to manage limitations imposed by memory.
+We hope that the utility of this tutorial will extend beyond the test cases and the domains we consider here.
+Towards the end of the tutorial, that many students managed to complete within a day or two, they were in a position to write codes simulating networks of neurons in the antennal lobe \cite{Bazhenov2001} (the insect equivalent of the olfactory bulb in mammals), firing rate models of grid cells~\cite{Burak2009}, detailed networks of stellate cells and inhibitory interneurons~\cite{Neru2021} and networks with plastic synapses~\cite{Bazhenov2005}.